joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/14/climate/trump-coal-plants-cost.html

 **Flag With Swastikas and Star of David Flown at N.Y.U., Police Say**\
-`The flag appeared on a university building in the heart of Greenwich Village during a graduation week event, and resembled the purple N.Y.U. banners flying on campus buildings.`\
+`The flag appeared on a university building in the heart of Greenwich Village during a graduation week event, and resembled the purple N.Y.U. banners flying on campus.`\
 https://www.nytimes.com/2026/05/14/nyregion/swastika-flag-star-david-nyu.html

 **Judith Barnard, of Best-Selling ‘Judith Michael’ Fame, Dies at 94**\